sitraka-/designing-for-greater-evil/README.md

-# Design For The Greater Evil
+# Designs For The Greater Evil
-A design brief to explore the greater evil; a short cut to critical design practices
+A design brief to explore the greater evil;
+A short cut to critical design practices

 ---